extratone/marco/README.md

 9. Set volume to 89%
 10. Vibrate device (Not currently working.)
 11. Play **my voice** saying “Polo!” + a few other items
-12. Toggle (flash) the flashlight 17 times (odd number leaving your flashlight on constantly unless it was on before the Shortcut was triggered)
+12. Toggle (flash) the flashlight 5 times (odd number leaving your flashlight on constantly unless it was on before the Shortcut was triggered)
-13. Play a clip of Nasenbluten’s “[Blinded](https://bloodyfistrecords.bandcamp.com/track/blinded)”
-14. **Siri Voice 2 Monologue #1** including GPS Lat/Long and Altitude (yes, I realize this isn’t particularly useful.)
-15. Default notification sound plays 3 times
-16. **Siri Voice 2 Monologue #2** is a theatrical reading of the infamous [Navy SEAL Copypasta](https://knowyourmeme.com/memes/navy-seal-copypasta).
-17. Plays a farewell in **my voice**
-18. Shows a goodbye notification
-19. Plays the entirety of Sarah MacLachlan’s “[Angel](https://song.link/us/i/290584107)”
+13. Simultaneously (in the same repeat action) plays three separate classic Mac sounds 5 times.

 ***
 ## Contact